amd-jnovotny/rccl/docs/how-to/debugging-guide.rst

 .. _debugging-rccl:

 *********************
-RCCL debugging guide
+RCCL debugging
 *********************

-This guide explains the steps to triage and debug functional and performance issues with RCCL.
+This topic explains the steps to triage and debug functional and performance issues with RCCL.
 While debugging, collect the output from the commands in this guide for support or field personnel.
 To debug RCCL, follow these steps.